ureachbhargavi/tech-challenge2/README.md

 ECR repo URL

 **Deploy your application - K8s Configuration**
-Verify helm installation in your local
+1.Verify helm installation in your local

-Inside your tech-challenge directory, run:
+2.Inside your tech-challenge directory, run:

-helm create helm-chart
+3.helm create helm-chart

-This will generate a folder structure like: helm creates default files
+4.This will generate a folder structure like: helm creates default files

 helm-chart/
 ├── Chart.yaml